 Step 3: Change Your Mind

-Interrupt the rush of "emergency" neurotransmitters by consciously using a mental antidote—an image or thought (some people call this a mantra)—that
+Interrupt the rush of "emergency" neurotransmitters by consciously using a mental antidote—an image or thought to reassure your worried mind.

 Step 4: Calm Your Body